Arena mid 90s & Cornerhouse Middlesbrough

 Club Havava, Butterloggie & Tall Trees

-The Arena was owned by a guy called Brian Andrews.
+The Arena was owned by a guy called Brian Andrews & his chums.
 Brian was the dude who had originally run the legendary Club Havana down in Boro.

 He went on to champion more events like this & properly evolve them, at a place called Tall Trees in Yarm, where we played for him as well, alongside A Guy Called Gerald.

 Brian was Mr No Nonsense, Mr Charisma, & most of all – Mr. Strictly Business.
 He was a total, utter, single minded, proactive, free thinking rebel – as well as our idea of a proper businessman.

 He was also a really cool, funny & at times hardcore Dude – that we liked & looked up to greatly.
 So we accepted immediately & played at The Arena.

 We went on to play a long residency for him again, at a cool new place he opened, again in Middlesbrough, under the railway arches called the Cornerhouse.